 Here are 5 Reasons Teachers Don’t Use Their Sick Days… and 5 reasons why YOU should!

 For every classroom crawling with kiddos, there is a teacher that is exposed to an assortment of germs.
 Yes, teachers get sick, and unfortunately, it can happen more than once a year.
-However, many teachers drag their tired selves to school, avoiding calling a sub and taking one for the team.
-Teachers are constantly foregoing their sick days even when they are sick!
-Here are 5 reasons teachers don’t use their sick days (and some reasons you definitely should).
+And while you can try to avoid getting sick as a teacher, you can’t prevent every illness.

-This is the #1 reason why many teachers don’t take their sick days.
+This is the #1 reason on the list of teacher sick day excuses.
 Every teacher knows that it’s more exhausting to plan for a sub than to just drag your sick self to work and try to make it through the day.
 Writing out plans for lessons, emergencies, contingency plans for behaviors and medical needs requires time and energy, something that is often lacking when you wake up at 4 a.m. with the flu.
 Going to work sounds easier than trying to articulate daily plans to a sub.

 Next time, take the day off.
 After all, uncared for illness can turn into multiple days of illness.
 The only thing worse than planning for one sub day is planning for a week off.
-There are tons of premade plans available online to make planning for an unexpected absence easy, so take the day (or two), and put those plans to work.
+I’ve done the hard work to make this easier for you with my comprehensive guide to emergency sub plans.
+I’ve even made Ready To Go Sub Plans to make taking a day off easier than ever before!

 This one is probably just as prevalent as the first reason.
 When teachers say they’re our kids, they aren’t kidding.
 Leaving your students without you at school can be tough on the heart.
 What will they do without me?
 Will the lessons get done?
 Will Billy be able to talk about what’s bothering him at home, or will Sally get enough help with her math?